 Do you have a rug that has seen better days or that you're simply sick of, but you don't have the heart to throw it out?
 Maybe you inherited a Persian carpet from your family that doesn't fit your décor style, or maybe your pets have ruined a perfectly good hand-knotted flatweave rug.

 The one caveat is that it should be made out of wool or natural material, as synthetic rugs can't withstand the dyeing process.
 The process of overdyeing a rug is intensive, laborious, and it takes up a lot of room—it involves soaking it, bleaching it, dyeing it, and you often have to repeat the process until the desired finish is attained (sometimes up to seven times!).
-The good news is that many reputable rug-refinishing services are available like Rugzy in Los Angeles and Aelfie in New York so you can send your pre-loved rug to get a much-deserved makeover.
+While it may sound like a daunting task, it's nothing you can't complete on your own with a little DIY spirit.

 According to Paul Lowe Einlyng, founder of the food and crafts magazine Sweet Paul, you're just seven steps away from a striking DIY rug.

 How to Overdye a Rug

 - Wet the carpet and place it outside on a plastic tarp.